The Artistโ€™s Way: 3 Life-Changing Things I Learned

 1. The Daily Rituals You Choose Matter

 I confess that I have spent my adult life exploring my creativity.
-I studied many creative disciplines, dabbling here and there, but never fully understanding how to command my imagination or my creative instincts.
+I studied many creative disciplines, dabbling occasionally, but never fully understood how to command my imagination or creative instincts.

 2. Monogamy is Not Your Best Friend